 Flexibility for employees to come in on days that they want

 Another difference relates to the flexibility that the two approaches allow for when employees can come in.
 In desk-sharing, there must be a schedule established to avoid two people needing to use the deck on the same day.
 In comparison, hot-desking allows much greater flexibility.
-Because the desks are pooled, it is less important to monitor scheduling.
+Because the desks are pooled, it is less important to monitor schedules.

 Space utilization considerations